 What are some of your hobbies?

 My favorite hobby is running.
 I love to run on the trails in the woods of Valley Forge National Park.
-My big dog, Harry Potter (can you tell our kids love to read?), gets me out there most mornings.
+My big dog, Ryder, a rescue mutt, gets me out there most mornings.
 Autumn is the best time as the leaves are turning and the air is crisp.
-Harry inspires me to run faster, but mostly he inspires me to just soak in the joy of running.
+Ryder inspires me to run faster, but mostly he inspires me to just soak in the joy of running.
 Dogs make the best running partners.

-I'm also a track coach for kids grades 4-8.
+I've also coached track and field for many years.
 The kids are great and it's fun to see them grow as athletes.
 And any writer lists reading as a hobby.
-I belong to a book club and we've read almost 150 books together.
+I belong to a book club and we've read almost 200 books together.

 What are you working on now?

-Currently, I'm working on several non-fiction books: one about hawks, another about famous quotes and a book about gardens.
+Currently, I'm working on several non-fiction books: one about teens and service projects, another about runners and their dogs, and a book about gardens.
 I always have a magazine article lurking in the back of my mind too.

 Any tips for writers?